 The Columbia Gorge Sternwheeler

 Experience the history of the Columbia River Gorge and learn about the Lewis and Clark Expedition on a cruise aboard the Columbia Gorge Sternwheeler.
 We board from Marine Park at Cascade Locks, in the heart of the Columbia River Gorge National Scenic Area.
 Enjoy riverboat cruises on our authentic triple-deck paddle wheeler, providing 360 degrees of breathtaking vistas.
 Watch Native American tribes fish from their legendary platforms as they have for centuries.
-Meal Cruises and Sightseeing excursions are available.
+Meal cruises and cruises to take in the views are available.
 Step on board for a unique viewing of the Columbia River Gorge.The Sternwheeler’s historic-looking interior and exterior along with its historic setting in the scenic Columbia Gorge makes it a wonderful experience for tourists and history enthusiasts.
 It has seating for 232 passengers for plated meals, an on-board galley, two full-service bars, and is licensed to carry 599 people.

 The Columbia Gorge Sternwheeler was built in Hood River, Oregon by Nichols Boat Works and was launched in 1983.
 On April 19, 2006, the Columbia Gorge Sternwheeler became the first and only paddle-boat leased by American Waterways, Inc.